 Same goes for adults ...
 I am so bad at drinking water on planes!
 Between wrangling kids, airport logistics, and just forgetting, I always end up dehydrated.
 And when that happens, I really feel it.
 Headaches, bloating, irritability, jet lag that hits harder - it all gets worse when I’m not hydrated properly.

-3. Beekeeper's Naturals Kids Throat Spray
+4. Beekeeper's Naturals Kids Throat Spray & Wellness Wands

 This one’s personal.
 My mom and grandfather were both beekeepers, so I grew up using honey and propolis for everything from coughs, colds and sore throats.
 It's just always been part of our home medicine cabinet.